janakaspl/google-publisher/readme.txt

 This version of the Google Publisher Plugin allows you to:

 * Easily add AdSense ads to your site to make money from advertising.
-* **NEW** [Manually insert ads](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) in locations that you determine yourself.
+* [Manually insert ads](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) in locations that you determine yourself.
 This gives you all the power of manual insertion of snippets while also being able to use the plugin’s great UI.
 You get full control plus point-and-click.
-* **NEW** [Exclude pages](https://support.google.com/adsense/answer/6023216#disable) from having ads on them.
+* [Exclude pages](https://support.google.com/adsense/answer/6023216#disable) from having ads on them.
 * Verify your site with Webmaster Tools with just one click.
 * Manage your ads quickly and easily through a point-and-click interface.